-Sheikh-ul- Islam, Mufti Taqi Usmani explains his father's stance in the biography: Meray Waalid Meray Sheikh: Once a personal vendetta takes root in support or opposition of a person or group, then neither patronage nor hostility remains in bounds; the one who is being supported is portrayed as a flawless angel and the one who is opposed is equated to the devil.
+Sheikh-ul- Islam, Mufti Taqi Usmani and explains his father's stance in the biography: Meray Waalid Meray Sheikh: Once a personal vendetta takes root in support or opposition of a person or group, then neither patronage nor hostility remains in bounds; the one who is being supported is portrayed as a flawless angel and the one who is opposed is equated to the devil.
 The faults of the former are downplayed and hidden, while the flaws of the latter are not only exposed, but exaggerated exponentially.

-Mufti Sb says that his father (Mufti-e-Azam Pakistan, Mufti Shafi Usmani (Mufti Sb says that his father (Mufti-e-Azam Pakistan, Mufti Shafi Usmani (Mufti-e-Azam Pakistan, Mufti-e-Azam Pakis In this context, Mufti Sb narrates an incident where a person made an unfounded allegation against Hajjaj bin Yousaf in the presence of a Companion .
-The Companion told told him: Do not think that if Hajjaj is a tyrant, baseless insinuations against him become halal.
-Do not forget that as Allah takes account of the tyrannies of Hajjaj, He will also question you about your unproven allegations against him.
+Mufti Sb says that his father (Mufti-e-Azam Pakistan, Mufti Shafi Usmani صلى الله عليه وسلم) stood up against such a biased and prejudiced approach and declared it not only unfair and unjust, but also a possible source of embarrassment for the perpetrator in times to come.
+He also used to lash out against rumour-mongering and encouraged others to look for the good in people.
+In this context, Mufti Sb narrates an incident where a person made an unfounded allegation against Hajjaj bin Yousaf in the presence of a Companion 2007 .
+The Companion 2007 told him: Do not think that if Hajjaj is a tyrant, baseless insinuations against him become halal.
+Do not forget that as Allah 🗱 takes account of the tyrannies of Hajjaj, He will also question you about your unproven allegations against him.
 Golden words these; we mustn't let them slip out of our minds in times of heated arguments or in the midst of a charged or prejudiced atmosphere.
-Wassalam, Zawjah Farid
+Wassalam, Zawjah Farid ♦ +92-21-35313278 +92-314-2981344 publication@baitussalam.org www.baitussalam.org